jonilaakso/vault/content/ICT/CDN.md

 # What is a Content Delivery Network?

-A Content Delivery Network (CDN) is a system of distributed servers that work together to deliver web content to the end users, without long loading times.
+A Content Delivery Network (CDN) is a system of distributed servers that work together to deliver web content to the end users quickly.

 ## CDN caches content